 It is possible to do some data processing at the sensor level.
 For example, with medical IoT devices, data processing at the sensor level is essential to send alerts during a medical emergency.

-Fitting sensors into our IoT at home example, there could be real-time processing at the sensor level such as the alarm clock that connects with the train schedule data and determines when the next available train arrives at your station so it can set the wake-up time accordingly.
+Fitting sensors into our IoT at a home example, there could be real-time processing at the sensor level such as the alarm clock that connects with the train schedule data and determines when the next available train arrives at your station so it can set the wake-up time accordingly.
 If the coffee-maker is connected to the alarm clock, it can determine how much coffee to make depending on how much time you’ll have before leaving home.
 This kind of processing can be managed at the sensor level.

 For deeper insights, we need to move the data into the cloud where we can do more complex data processing to provide richer solutions.